 Each faculty and school at the UGR employs one of the following two academic calendar models:

-Open semester model (Calendario con semestres abiertos): UGR faculties and schools employing the open semester model only have one extraordinary assessment period for both semesters, which is held after the second semester ordinary assessment period.
+Open semester model (Calendario con semestres abiertos): UGR faculties and schools employing the open semester model only have one extraordinary assessment period for both semesters, which is held after the ordinary assessment period in the second semester.

 Closed semester model (Calendario con semestres cerrados): UGR faculties and schools employing the closed semester model have two extraordinary assessment periods; one at the end of each semester, following each respective ordinary assessment period.